N3moAhead/bomberman/README.md

 - MOVE_UP: Moves the player a field up
 - MOVE_DOWN: Moves the player a field down
 - MOVE_LEFT: Moves the player a field to the left
-- MOVE_RIGHT: Moves the player field to the right
+- MOVE_RIGHT: Moves the player a field to the right
 - PLANT_BOMB: Places a bomb on the current field of the player
 - NONE: Do nothing